First published in June, 2010,

 In a plainsong psalter, the text is marked (pointed) to give the reader clues as to how to fit the words to the music.
 Each psalter has its own system of pointing, but they all follow the same basic principles.

-Here is a Psalm tone (number 2 out of the nine, usually identified by a Roman numeral, so it is Psalm tone II) with pointed text from Psalm 103:8 (hint: in Do RE MI terms, the first note in this example is FA, but it has so few notes, you can consider it DO if that makes it easier):
+Here is Psalm tone II (Psalm tones are usually identified by a Roman numeral) with pointed text from Psalm 103:8.
+In Do RE MI terms, the first note in this example is FA, but it has so few notes, you can consider it DO if that makes it easier.

-In the text, the slashes separate the string of words that fit one long note (the long bar) from the words (or syllables) that take individual notes.
-The asterisk marks the division between the first and second section, and corresponds with the bar in the center of the music.
+An asterisk marks the division between the first and second section, and corresponds to the bar in the center of the music.
 In some psalters a colon is used instead of an asterisk for this.

 Plainsong was originally written in a form of music notation known as neums, which are the ancestors of modern music notation.
 Some plainsong psalters still use neums while others use modern notation.
 Here is the same chant in neums (and in this example the first note really is DO on the DO RE Mi scale):